Information for Faculty

 If you suspect a student has plagiarized ...

 It is always a good idea to have evidence to back up a claim of plagiarism.
-Blackboard Learn has a component available to KSU faculty called SafeAssign that can be used to detect elements of plagiarism in student writing.
-If you are interested in using this tool you can learn more about how SafeAssign works and how to create SafeAssignments.
+Turnitin can be used to detect elements of plagiarism in student writing.
+You can configure assignments in Canvas to check student assignments for plagiarism using Turnitin.
 Another way to check to see if a student has plagiarized something published on the internet is to copy and paste suspicious phrases or passages of student work into a simple Google search.
 Be sure to include those phrases or passages in quotation marks.
 This is often the most common method for catching plagiarizers.
 Still, faculty should know that there are fairly sophisticated methods for students to plagiarize that are not so easy to detect.
 If you do discover documented sources that have been plagiarized, be sure to copy and retain them in case you are asked to provide evidence that the student plagiarized (at a hearing, for instance).

 If you are prepared to accuse the student of plagiarizing then you must inform the student of your suspicions and offer the student the chance to respond (either verbally or in writing).
 This can be difficult if the suspected assignment is handed in and graded after the course is no longer meeting (a term paper due at the end of the semester, for example).
 Still, an effort should be made to give the student an opportunity to respond before a sanction is applied.
 If the student's response to your accusation does not convince you that this is not an act of plagiarism (or the student confesses that is is an act of plagiarism), you need to consider which of the following three sanctions to apply: